Vice President, Auxiliary Services

 Auxiliary Services Leadership Team

 Marc Robillard, Assistant Vice President, Auxiliary Services, joined the University in 1982 as Assistant Director of Housing and in 1983 was named Associate Director of Housing.
-In 1987 he was promoted to Director of Housing, a position he held for 23 years.
-Promoted to Executive Director of Auxiliary Services in 2011, he was responsible for BU Housing and Vending Services and for leading special projects related to both housing, dining and vending operations.
+In 1987 Marc was promoted to Director of Housing, a position he held for 23 years.
+Promoted to Executive Director of Auxiliary Services in 2011, Marc was responsible for BU Housing and Vending Services and for leading special projects related to both housing, dining and vending operations.
 In 2017 Marc was promoted to Assistant Vice President of Auxiliary Services and currently serves as project manager for the renovation of Myles Standish Hall.
 In addition, Marc oversees project planning for large and small residences and leads improvement initiatives for campus dining, Terrier Card, and housing security systems.
 Marc is also responsible for managing the integration of Auxiliary Services functions related to the Wheelock College merger.

 Barb Laverdiere, Director of Dining Services (Aramark), joined Boston University Dining Services in 1987 as Director of Catering.
 Over the past 28 years Barb has served as Director of Operations and was promoted to Director in 2005.
 In between her positions at BU, Barb was the General Manager at MIT and District Manager at Brandeis University.
 Barb currently oversees all residential dining, retail and catering operations on the Charles River Campus as well as the City Convenience stores.